-- Coface forecasts a deep recession of 7.5% for the Russian economy in 2022 and downgraded Russia’s risk assessment to D (very high).
+- Coface forecasts a deep recession of 7.5% for the Russian economy in 2022 and downgrades Russia’s risk assessment to D (very high).

-- European economies are most at risk: at the time of writing, Coface estimates at least 1.5 percentage point of additional inflation in 2022, while GDP growth could be lowered by 1 percentage point.
-Together with a complete cut of Russian natural gas supply, this could cost at least 4 points of GDP, thereby leading EU GDP growth close to zero – more probably in negative territory – in 2022.
+- European economies are most at risk; at the time of writing, Coface estimates at least 1.5 percentage points of additional inflation in 2022, while GDP growth could be lowered by 1 percentage point.
+Together with a complete cut in Russian natural gas supply, this could cost at least 4 points of GDP, thereby leading EU GDP growth close to zero – more likely in negative territory – in 2022.

 The conflict threatens to squeeze energy and commodities markets further

-Russia is the world’s 3rd oil producer, the 2nd natural gas producer and among the top 5 producers of steel, nickel and aluminum.
+Russia is the world’s 3rd largest oil producer, the 2nd largest natural gas producer, and among the top 5 producers of steel, nickel, and aluminium.
 It is also the largest wheat exporter in the world (almost 20% of global trade).
-On its side, Ukraine is a key producer of corn (6th largest), wheat (7th), sunflowers (1st), and is amongst the top ten producers for sugar beet, barley, soya and rapeseed.
+On its side, Ukraine is a key producer of corn (6th largest), wheat (7th), sunflowers (1st), and is among the top ten producers of sugar beet, barley, soy, and rapeseed.

-On the day the invasion began, financial markets around the world fell sharply, and the prices of oil, natural gas, metals and food commodities surged.
-Following the latest developments, Brent oil prices breached USD 100 per barrel for the first time since 2014 (115$/b at the time of writing), while Europe’s TTF gas prices surged at a record EUR 192 on the morning of 4 March.
+On the day the invasion began, financial markets around the world fell sharply, and the prices of oil, natural gas, metals, and food commodities surged.
+Following the latest developments, Brent oil prices breached USD 100 per barrel for the first time since 2014 (115$/b at the time of writing), while Europe’s TTF gas prices surged to a record EUR 192 on the morning of March 4.

 While high commodity prices were one of the risks already identified as potentially disruptive to the recovery, the escalation of the conflict increases the likelihood that commodity prices will remain higher for much longer.
 In turn, it intensifies the threat of long-lasting high inflation, thereby increasing the risks of stagflation & social unrest in both advanced & emerging countries.